 Are Greenhouses Green?

 The technique of growing under glass is as old as glass itself and is considered to be an essential part of many agricultural and horticultural undertakings not to mention gardeners.
-The reasons for it are quite straightforward as the greenhouse provides a controlled environment which can result in optimal growth meaning that plants can be successfully reared with little regard to the weather conditions.
+The benefits for it are quite straightforward as the greenhouse provides a controlled environment which can result in optimal growth meaning that plants can be successfully reared with little regard to the weather conditions.
 This extends the growing seasons for many crops and this can have financial advantages as early or late crops can command a premium price.
 The same goes for flowers which traditionally are most expensive around Valentine’s day which is hardly in the middle of the flower growing season.
 Gardeners are able to start their seeds much earlier in the year than if they were sown outdoors and some crops can really only be grown under glass in the UK.

 With so many advantages it may seem inconceivable that greenhouses could possibly have any environmental downsides but there are some which need consideration in order to minimise any adverse effects.
 It is easiest to look at different types of greenhouse in order to assess the pros and cons of each.